Vision-Paudel/Website/README.md

 https://www.visionpaudel.ca/contact.html

-Contains Working PHP Code for Contact form.
+Contains working PHP code for contact form.
 You just need to set it up for your won email.